 More than anything, my course teaches you a system.
 One that you can do on a piece of paper or a notepad or a Google Doc.
 I’m not covering some product that may become outdated or disappear.
 What I’m teaching is timeless and is, therefore, worth the investment of your time.

 But I’m biased.
-So you can make your own decision by learning about my course here and my coaching program here.
-If anything else, you can watch the explainer videos on each page and hear what I actually sound like.
+So you can make your own decision by learning about my course here.
+If anything else, you can watch the explainer video and hear what I actually sound like.

 With that, let’s get back on track.

 What’s the point of the goals tracker then?
 Especially if it won’t directly help you achieve your goals?
 To keep you organized and focused.

 Look, you’re driven.
 You’re persistent, motivated, and all those other adjectives, right?
 You want something out of life.
 Wasting your existence on something mundane is not in your plan.
 Right?
 Or am I totally off-base?

 Because non-driven people aren’t looking up goal trackers right now.
 They’re off watching Netflix for the twelfth day in a row.
 Non-driven people aren’t setting goals.
 Only driven people, like you, care enough about their future to make a plan for it.

 To decide that tomorrow will be better than today will be better than yesterday.

 Do you see where I’m going with this?

 The steps to create powerful goal trackers (goal tracker ideas)